//]]>

 Shirt

-Attached back yoke top and under at top back seam, pressed seam properly to become flat without puckering.
+Attached back yoke top and under at the top back seam, pressed seam properly to become flat without puckering.

 Double fold front plackets left and right, topstitch 1/14" finished at left and 1" topstitched at right pressed them properly with a steam iron. another option is without topstitch.